wetdeveloper/TwittApp/README.md

 # Twitter
-an Application you can do like twitt,retwitt,comment,like and ......in Twitter in it.
+an Application you can do like twitt,retwitt,comment,like and ......in Twitter.